A circular Battery Economy for Community Resilience

-Turning innovation into real world solution for a more resiliant Puerto Rico
+Turning innovation into real-world solutions for a

 Puerto Rico's Unique Opportunity